 You need to train your body so that it can properly adapt to running 26.2 miles.

 By properly training, and adding those few miles to our runs week after week until race day, we allow our bodies time to get used to running those additional miles and ADAPT to the distance.

 If we were to step right out of bed one morning and attempt to run a full 26.2 miles, there is a 100% chance of failure.
 But, since we trained and allowed our bodies time to adapt to the extra miles, we were able to use that training to get us across the finish line.

 This same exact concept applies to working out while intermittent fasting (or in a fasted state).

-If our bodies are used to training and working out while fueled with a pre-workout supplement, shake, or your trusty pre-workout snack, then your body will completely tank if you try to do the SAME workout right away without the fuel it was so used to receiving.
+If our bodies are used to training and working out while fueled with a pre-workout supplement, shake, or that trusty pre-workout snack, then our body will completely tank if we try to do the SAME workout right away without the fuel it was so used to receiving.

 It’s like running a marathon without any training.
 You allowed your body ZERO time to adapt to working out in the fasted state, so why do you think you’ll be successful at working out in a fasted state right out of the gate?

 Well, I know why.
 We’re impatient.
 I was, too.
 I wanted to see fasted workout success right out of the gate, but that just didn’t happen.
 It took at least two weeks for my body to adapt to working out while fasted.